HyeonsuIm/WorkingHourCalculator/README.md

 Working hours calculator according to the self commuting system.

-It is used to calculate working hours and overtime fee per month.
+< Functions >
+* worked hours for each month
+* working hour limits and check remaining time
+* overtime fee for each month

 <br>
 < Server Diagram >